Archive for the ‘Gadgets’ Category

 Now that the frenzy has mostly died down, here’s some miscellaneous notes on the whole adventure.

-– Some of the articles that drove traffic my way: PC World, Consumerist, Ars Technica, Gawker, The Register.
+— Some of the articles that drove traffic my way: PC World, Consumerist, Ars Technica, Gawker, The Register.
+And that’s just Day 1, I stopped tracking after that.

-– I was contacted by writers from 4 newspaper organizations and 1 magazine who wanted to publish articles about the story.
+— I was contacted by writers from newspaper organizations and magazines who wanted to publish articles about the story.
 They all requested phone interviews.
 I was actually considering entertaining the first interview offer I received.
 But as my article truly went viral and some people were misinterpreting what I thought was a fairly clear-cut story, I realized how easily words could be twisted.
 Suddenly the wild spontaneous realm of the phone interview, where I didn’t have a lot of time to shape my responses, was much less enticing.
 I rejected all the phone interview offers.
 Nobody was interested in an e-mail interview or Q&A.

 – A major tech blog was interested in the exclusive rights to re-publish my story in full on their site.
 I didn’t realize a practice like this even existed.
 I declined the offer.